-Additional insights into the criteria are provided by looking at the outcomes of the process and analysing which individuals, institutions and countries are more successful than others.
+Additional insights into the criteria are provided by examining the outcomes of the process and analysing which individuals, institutions and countries are more successful than others.
 These factors are interesting for our study as they provide a contextual understanding of the criteria.
-Bornmann et al. (2020) find - for individual projects – a statistically significant correlation between the selection decisions and scientific achievements of the applicants, which are expressed in the number of publications and citation impact.
+Bornmann et al. (2020) find - for individual projects – a statistically significant correlation between selection decisions and scientific achievements of the applicants, which are expressed in the number of publications and citation impact.
 Additionally, Mocanu et al. (2024) identify international visibility as a key factor for success.
 Institutional factors such as previous participation, reputation, strong research capabilities (Ajdarpasic & Qorraj 2019; Enger & Castellacci 2016; Lepori et al. 2015) and overall excellence Wanzenböck et al. (2020) increase the likelihood of receiving EU funding.
 Research capability itself is complex and in some ways ambiguous; Piro et al. (2020) understand it as a combination of excellence and a range of applications.
 It is relevant to the institutional and national level.
 National characteristics include the capacity for impactful research (De Jong & Muhonen 2020) and strong national and international research networks (Ukrainski et al. 2018).

 3. Methodology